Bamise-Adebobola/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script changes the user's current directory to home directory
+This script would list all files in long format